 The types of shoulder surgery that Dr. Tallman performs are the following:

 Arthroscopy for Shoulder Dislocation: A shoulder dislocation injury occurs when the ball of the shoulder joint comes out of the socket.
 In young athletes, the damage most commonly occurs at the labrum.
-To stabilize the shoulder after dislocation, a type of surgery known as a Bankart repair can attach the labrum to the joint capsule to hold the ball in place.
+To stabilize the shoulder after dislocation, a type of surgery known as a Bankart repair can reattach the labrum to the shoulder socket, and repair the joint capsule to hold the ball in place.

 Rotator Cuff Repairs: One of the most common surgical procedures for the shoulder is a rotator cuff repair.
-There are many ways to do this, and most surgeons have their preferred techniques.
+In most cases, this surgery can be performed arthroscopically.
 The goal of the surgery is to identify the damaged part of the rotator cuff and to clean and reattach any torn or damaged tendons.
 Once the healthy tissue is found, the surgeon will use different techniques to restore the tendon without excessively stretching the remaining tissues.

 Biceps Tendon Surgery: The bicep is a muscle on the front of your arm.
 At the top end is a tendon, called the long head of the bicep, that attaches the muscle to the shoulder by traveling through the rotator cuff and affixing itself to the labrum.
 This complex relationship makes the long head of the biceps a common target for shoulder problems.
 Biceps tendon surgery can be performed in isolation or as part of a rotator cuff repair.
 There are generally two approaches used.
 One is to sever or release the tendon connection inside the shoulder joints.
-The other is to release the tendon and then reattach it outside of the shoulder joint.
+The other is to release the tendon and then reattach it outside of the shoulder joint, and this can be done through arthroscopic and open techniques.

 Shoulder Replacement: Shoulder replacement surgery is typically reserved for advanced arthritis of the shoulder joint but can also be used for complex fractures and other problems that cannot be repaired with other techniques.
 A typical shoulder replacement will replace the ball and socket joint with an artificial ball made of metal and a socket made of plastic.